Realization Point Hikes

 The Sensory Trail is a special trail designed to help you explore nature using senses other than sight.
 A rope railing guides you along at the beginning of the trail.
 You'll be prompted by signage to blindfold yourself, if you are a sighted visitor, and have a family member or friend be your guide as you explore the rest of the trail together.

 Twelve interpretative signs (with printed words and braille) will instruct you to discover your senses through exercises such as feeling the difference between two types of rock in your hands, comparing the scent and feel of various tree species, and "seeing" a mountain panorama with your fingertips on a relief model of the mountains.
-You'll be amazed what you hear, smell and feel in this lively natural environment without sight.
+You'll be amazed at what you hear, smell and feel in this lively natural environment without sight.

 At the summit of Flagstaff Mountain is the unique, east-facing Sunrise Amphitheater, made from local stone.
 It's a popular location for weddings because of its gorgeous views stretching across the Boulder Valley to the Eastern Plains.
 Drag yourself up before sunrise (trust us on this one), take a seat and watch nature put on a magnificent show as a new day dawns.